Calathea-Z/ABCWatcher/README.md

-The application is designed to automatically monitor changes on a specified webpage and send email notifications when updates are detected.
-Leveraging Python scripts, it provides a seamless way to keep users informed about new content or modifications on websites of interest, without the need for manual checking.
-Ideal for tracking updates on news sites, blogs, or any web page requiring regular surveillance, this tool streamlines the process of staying up-to-date with changes, ensuring users never miss important updates.
+This application monitors a webpage for changes and sends email alerts when any updates are detected.
+It's an efficient way to keep track of new content or modifications on your favorite websites without manually checking them.

 Setup Instructions: